 the images before sending them.
 I use Faststone Viewer:

 In Gmail you can insert pictures directly into the

 text of the email.
-That keeps the email very small indeed - images are
+That keeps the email small.
+How the images display on

 receipt varies by email system.
 Gmail shows them very well.